- Pets and Animals»

 The Kelpie is another great Australian dog bred to work with sheep and cattle.
 The dog probably has a Collie background, and they may also have Dingo blood (although some breeders and fanciers deny this since Dingoes kill sheep).

 Most Kelpies are healthy but have problems with retinal atrophy (PRA), like many breeds, and some are prone to an unusual cerebellar disease.
-They live about 14 years.
+They live about 14 years, but there have been reports of some dogs lasting a lot longer.

 If you keep a Kelpie active, they can be a good pet.
+They are a working dog breed though.
 If there is not a job to do, and they are not able to get out and compete in dog competitions like agility, this is not really a breed that should be forced to live a quiet life.

 The interesting Australian Koolie is another working dog that was bred to herd.
 Since they are meant to work, conformation is not that important, but they are purebreds and dogs in each region breed true.